|Home | History | Mission Statement | Sponsors | Partners | Contact Us | Webmaster|

 The people assisted may be victims of any occurrence including: sudden death notifications, domestics, suicides, sexual assaults, assaults, break and enters, motor vehicle accidents (including fatalities), fires, personal crises or disaster.
 Family members and/or friends also may be assisted.

 In addition to emotional support, volunteers may provide transportation to emergency shelters; make phone calls or other arrangements on request.
 If the victim is identified as having longer-term needs, the volunteers will provide information and referral options for further assistance.
-Victims’ assistance programmes do not provide what other agencies in the community have to offer but simply bridge the gap between those in need and those helpers that can provide service.
+Victims’ assistance services do not provide what other agencies in the community have to offer but simply bridge the gap between those in need and those helpers that can provide service.

 We provide service to: